ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/palette_custom.md

 ---
+noindex: true
-Title: "Custom - ScottPlot 4.1 Cookbook"
+title: "Custom - ScottPlot 4.1 Cookbook"
 Description: "A custom palette can be created from an array of HTML color values.
 These colors will be used as the default colors for new plottables added to the plot."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71